epleaner/emotions-wheel/README.md

 - [ ] sunburst circle expands to fill space
 - [ ] Forms with https://jaredpalmer.com/formik/ (https://chakra-ui.com/formcontrol#usage-with-form-libraries)
 - [ ] log in --> email verification needed --> send in form
+- [ ] verification UI should allow to resend

 ### Bugs

 - [ ] Cannot save account edit because of email check
 - [ ] sunburst form displaced before sunburst loads
 - [ ] log in --> email verification needed --> first click does not redirect
+- [ ] log in does not recognize email dot variations
+- [ ] sign up form does not prompt for email verification if already exists